ConnectBhawna/Muskan--The-joy-of-giving-by-nature/README.md

 (Muskan- The joy of giving by nature) i.e, App that helps marriage/party halls and individuals to connect to the nearest places where this food could feed those in need and food wastage is minimised.

-The app is currently in early stage development and is not yet available on the Play Store.

-# Features

-**Now in Android** displays content from the
-[Now in Android](https://developer.android.com/series/now-in-android) series.
-Users can browse for links to recent videos, articles and other content.
-Users can also follow topics they are interested in or follow specific authors.

 ## Screenshots
 <div style="display:flex;">